eigenfoo/old-eigenfoo.github.io/_posts/2019-06-02-bayesian-bandits-2.md

 ## Nonstationary Bandits

-Previously, we concerned ourselves with stationary bandits: in other words, we assumed that the rewards distribution for each arm did not change over time.
+Up until now, we've concerned ourselves with stationary bandits: in other words, we assumed that the rewards distribution for each arm did not change over time.
 In the real world though, rewards distributions need not be stationary: customer preferences change, trading algorithms deteriorate, and news articles rise and fall in relevance.